-For example, you might create a VBA program to format and print your month-end sales report.
+For example, you might create a VBA program to import some numbers, and then format and print your month-end sales report.
 After developing and testing the program, you can execute the macro with a single command, causing Excel to automatically perform many time-consuming procedures.
 Rather than struggle through a tedious sequence of commands, you can grab a cup of joe and let your computer do the work - which is how it's supposed to be, right?